LukeShortCloud/rootpages/src/virtualization/openstack.rst

 [98]

-Overcloud
+Overcloud (cloud-init)
+''''''''''''''''''''''

-The Overcloud nodes can be configured using cloud-init configuration data.
+Any Overcloud node that is provisioned and managed by Ironic and Nova can be configured using cloud-init configuration data.

 .. code-block:: yaml